Zamiell/stardew-valley/Min-Max_Guide.md

 - Meet Pam + Sam + Shane inside of JojaMart.
 (Even though Sam & Shane are working, it still counts as meeting them.)
 - Clear the weeds north-west of JojaMart.
 - Meet Abigail on the bridge.
 - Meet Maru.
-(She is walking south to the benches.)
+(She is walking south towards the bridge.
+She reaches the trailer at 2:50 PM and arrives at the benches at 3:20 PM.)
 - Check the garbage can next to Lewis' house.
-- Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
+- Meet Evelyn (at the flowers), Caroline + Jodi (at the square), and Vincent + Harvey (above Jodi's house).
 - Kill the weeds along the left side of the map by Harvey.
 - Meet Leah + Pierre inside of Pierre's General Store.
   - You have to go behind the counter to talk to Pierre.